makerdao/community/governance/polls/Update rETH Onboarding Parameters - September 26, 2022.md

 ---
-title: rETH Onboarding Parameter Updates - September 26, 2022
+title: Update rETH Onboarding Parameters - September 26, 2022
 summary: Signal your support or opposition to the proposed changes to the rETH onboarding parameters.
 discussion_link: https://forum.makerdao.com/t/reth-collateral-onboarding-risk-evaluation-update/18071
 parameters: